ShayNehmad/make-git-better/README.md

 ## Directions

 - Have fun :)
-- Don't look at any hidden directories in this repo (unless you're directed to do so). **SPECIFICALLY DON'T LOOK AT THE `.travis` or `.management` DIRECTORIES.
+- Don't look at any hidden files or directories in this repo (unless you're directed to do so). **Specifically, don't look at the `.travis` or `.management` directories or the `.travis.yml` file.
 THIS WILL RUIN THE CHALLENGE FOR YOU.**
 - This challenge will not require brute-forcing to solve - the solution, once you got it, should be clear.
 - You are encourged to use any tool to solve the challenge.
 However, CLI is preferred to make sure you understand all the commands - save the GUI for day-to-day work.